nicpenning/Elasti-daddy/Blog Posts/Blog Post #6. Testing the integration with the dataset.md

 Copy the commands and put them in a text editor or run them one by one.

-Please note, we need to adjust the last install command to use `--insecure` because we added a fleet server without manaing the encryption.
+Please note, we need to adjust the last install command to use `--insecure` because we added a fleet server without managing the encryption.
 So the command to install will look something like this:

 ```bash
 sudo ./elastic-agent install --url=https://127.0.0.1:8220 --enrollment-token={Your token goes here}= --insecure